Cawthra Park Secondary School

-Cawthra Park Secondary School, also known as CPSS, is a public high school built-in 1972 located in Southeast Mississauga, Ontario, Canada.
-It is one of two Regional Arts Schools in the Peel District School Board.
+Cawthra Park Secondary School, also known as CPSS, is a public high school built in 1972 located in Southeast Mississauga, Ontario, Canada.
+It is one of two regional arts schools in the Peel District School Board.
 Cawthra Park provides instruction to students from grades 9 to 12.
+Cawthra Park offers a Regional Arts Program, which Peel students may audition to attend.
+The principal is Steven Keenleyside, and the vice principals are Barbara Gordon and Sian Evans as of March 2024.